turingschool/front-end-curriculum/lessons/module-4/introduction-to-sass.md

 Even if you've never worked with SCSS before, this syntax is a little bit easier to understand since it is so much closer to the languages that we use every day.
 Variables look like jQuery variables, things are nested in these guys: `{}`, wrong indentation won't break your code, and assignments happen using `:` just like in normal CSS.

-Although both Sass and SCSS are both still viable languages to use, movement has shifted significantly toward SCSS for many reasons.
+Although both Sass and SCSS are both still viable languages to use, movement has shifted significantly toward SCSS for several reasons:

 1. All modern CSS is valid SCSS.
 That means that you can rename an entire `.css` file `.scss` and nothing will yell at you.
 Such is not the case for Sass.
 2. There are no strict rules about indentation.
 There are still best practices, and if your indentation is all over the place you'll make Jhun cry, BUT through the tears your stylesheet will still function properly.

-### What do we mean by "Sass is a Preprocessor"?

-At the most basic level, a preprocessor is a computer program that takes one type of data and converts it to another type of data.

-As developers we are lucky to have some amazing modern tools that help make writing code easier.
-Unfortunately, computers are still big dumb animals that need very specific instructions.

-Sass makes CSS awesome, but we need a processor to do some middle work for us and translate it into the normal CSS that the browser can understand.

-### Why use Sass in the first place?
+### Why would we use Sass?

 CSS in large apps can get crazy.
 Making changes to these large apps is tedious and extremely error prone.
 Sass makes it easier to change colors, fonts, and other properties by keeping your code DRY.